Logic & Critical Reasoning

 The argument has a superficially valid form (a>b, c>a, therefore, c>b) which produces a rather unbelievable result.
 It is clear that something in our reasoning has gone wrong -- but what exactly?
 (It turns out that the premises equivocate on the meaning of the two phrases "better than nothing" and "nothing is better than.")
 Our most general task is to avoid all such logical mistakes (especially in more serious contexts).
 To this end we will consider in some detail the very notion of argument, argument structure, and the criteria for constructing good arguments; distinguish arguments supported by evidence and reason from mere opinion or belief; learn about a constructive form of induction and the limits of deduction; assess the nature and scope of “critical thinking”; and, most generally, apply these logical concepts to our writing, thinking, and acting.

-I assume as well that our primary, collaborative task is to provide an inclusive and effective environment for learning -- one that promotes careful, thoughtful, and critical thinking.
+I assume as well that our primary, collaborative and improvisational task is to provide an inclusive and effective environment for learning -- one that promotes careful, thoughtful, and critical thinking.

-In my view, critical thinking is the educational counterpart of rationality: A critical thinker is one who appreciates (has the correct emotional and dispositional response to) and accepts the importance, the convicting force, of reasons; one who, when assessing claims, making judgments, or contemplating alternative actions, seeks reasons on which to base those assessments, judgments, and actions. {There are, of course, other, marginally different yet often compelling, interpretations of critical thinking.)
-We will frequently supplement our philosophical discussions with a consideration of the nature and value of teaching and learning.
+In my view, critical thinking is the educational counterpart of rationality: A critical thinker is one who appreciates (has the correct emotional and dispositional response to) and accepts the importance, the convicting force, of reasons; one who, when assessing claims, making judgments, or contemplating alternative actions, seeks reasons on which to base those assessments, judgments, and actions.
+(There are, of course, other, marginally different yet often compelling, interpretations of critical thinking.)
+We will frequently supplement our philosophical discussions with a consideration of the nature and value of teaching and learning (see also my extended description of “good students” in handout CPE).
 In fact, we may spend as much time discussing the general topics of pedagogy (theories of teaching and learning) and critical thinking as we devote to the more traditional concerns of logic.

 Online Activities